GemHunt/CoinSorter/README.md

 **The Goal of CoinSorter is to be a:**

-High speed coin sorting system.
+* High speed coin sorting system.

-Starting point for automated coin grading & counterfeit detection.
+* Starting point for automated coin grading & counterfeit detection.

-Study tool for the classification of images using Deep Learning.
+* Study tool for the classification of images using Deep Learning.

-System costing less than $200 as a kit excluding the cost of the computer and optional GPU card and less than $50 in a quantity of 20 systems provided you have free access to a laser cutter.
+* System costing less than $200 as a kit excluding the cost of the computer and optional GPU card and less than $50 in a quantity of 20 systems provided you have free access to a laser cutter.

-Low cost, real world example of an open high speed machine vision system that can be used as a starting point for handling, inspection, and manufacture of other small parts.
+* Low cost, real world example of an open high speed machine vision system that can be used as a starting point for handling, inspection, and manufacture of other small parts.

 **Short term goal:**

-To sort 2 pennies a second by type, date and mintmark.
+* To sort 2 pennies a second by type, date and mintmark.

 **Usage:**
+* A new Python version has just been started.

-Really there is nothing working to use or download at this point.
-A new Python version has just been started.
+* There is nothing working to use or download at this point.

 **Past Progress:**
-	2 working proof of concepts have been built proving Caffe & DIGITS is an excellent choice to build small fully connected models using LeNet networks.
+* 2 working proof of concepts have been built proving Caffe & DIGITS is an excellent choice to build small fully connected models using LeNet networks.
-	Over 20 prototype conveyors have been build each improving on the last design with around 150,000 coins imaged so far.
+* Over 20 prototype conveyors have been build each improving on the last design with around 150,000 coins imaged so far.
-	The full hardware setup as is mostly designed that others can start building it.
+* The full hardware setup as is mostly designed that others can start building it.

 To understand where this system is heading in the short term see [Hardware Proof of Concept Issues](https://github.com/GemHunt/CoinSorter/milestones/Hardware%20Proof%20of%20Concept)

 Check out the [starting point issues](https://github.com/GemHunt/CoinSorter/labels/starting%20point) to see what is currently being worked on.

+**History:**
-The first proof of concept of this system used a C# project to capture images from a Canon Rebel camera and called MATLAB to preprocess them.
+* The first proof of concept of this system used a C# project to capture images from a Canon Rebel camera and called MATLAB to preprocess them.
 A VB project was used to call DIGITS to classify the images and call a HP Power supply to drive a solenoid.
 These two projects have now been replaced.

-The second proof of concept used C#, OpenCV, a webcam, Arduino solenoid control, and local classification with Caffe on Windows 10.
+* The second proof of concept used C#, OpenCV, a webcam, Arduino solenoid control, and local classification with Caffe on Windows 10.
 Here is a [poster](https://github.com/GemHunt/CoinSorter/blob/master/docs/GTC%20Poster.pdf) and a [Power Point](https://github.com/GemHunt/CoinSorter/blob/master/docs/Deep%20Learning%20with%20Caffe%20%26%20DIGITS%20for%20Robotic.pptx) that describes the 2nd version.

-This first two groups of programs and scripts were just a quick proof of concept to show physical coin sorting.
+* This first two groups of programs and scripts were just a quick proof of concept to show physical coin sorting.
 They sorted about 2 pennies a second, continuously.
 One solenoid and 2 physical bins are currently set up.
 Using Caffe it’s easy to distinguish between designs, orintation, and dates of coins.
 For example you can train a convolutional neural network (CNN, what Caffe uses) to determine if a coin image is heads vs tails or say recognize the state on a random US state quarter image.
 On one of the first models that was built Caffe could tell heads vs tails between US copper pennies 99.9% of the time.
 This can be done using using [DIGITS](https://github.com/NVIDIA/DIGITS) with default setting of AlexNet with no programming involved!
 In practice it's more efficient to use smaller image sizes and optimized networks.

 [View parts list and documentation](https://github.com/GemHunt/CoinSorter/tree/master/hardware/conveyors/conveyors.md) for the conveyors and the [CAD files](https://github.com/GemHunt/CoinSorter/tree/master/hardware/conveyors/).